pgrosjean/plexus-simulate/README.md

 ### Simulating example high-content screening plate
-Example of generating a zarr file to match the input to the plexus model can be found at [here]()
+Example of generating a zarr file to match the input to the plexus model can be found in the notebook [here](https://github.com/pgrosjean/plexus-simulate/blob/main/notebooks/simulate_multivariate_hawkes_zarr_file.ipynb)